Melba Bennett

 The Cornelia White House (1893)

 Come in and walk through the home staged from the 1900s.
-Experience early desert living.
+Experience early desert living in this era.
+Admission is free.

 The Welwood Murray Memorial Library (1940)